-The way in which you configure an ODBC Datasource is different for each type of database.
+The way you configure an ODBC Datasource is different for each type of database.
 In the following sections I describe how this is done for each database type.
-In this section I give some general comments about how this is done.
+This section gives general comments about how this is done.

 As a general rule, the following steps need to be done in order to access a database:

 In most cases, before you can connect to your database you will need both:

 a Client for your database.
 The client manages the communication between your PC and the Database server.

 an ODBC Driver for your database.
 This provides the translation between the ODBC calls used by AQT and the native interface to your database.